Alternative Title (English): Green Days: Dinosaur and I

 In Yi-rang’s eyes both Soo-min and Chul-soo are completely out of reach for an ordinary person like herself – they are sparkling individuals next to whom she can only be invisible in her normalcy.
 It comes as a surprise to her then, after various coincidental encounters with each Soo-min and Chul-soo, that neither of them is anything like she imagined.
 Soo-min may be the envy of all girls and the crush of all boys, but has no interest in any of them.
 Instead, she likes the literature teacher and writes poetry for him, which, it finally dawns on Yi-rang, is terrible – even if the boys go moon-eyed over Soo-min reciting inane lines.
 Chul-soo, meanwhile, is a dreamer and a sort of Korean Da Vinci, who without even an inkling of self-consciousness runs around town collecting bits and bobs of trash for his latest experiment, such as the home-made flying machine he crashlands from the school rooftop.
 Indeed, Chul-soo is a refreshingly idiosyncratic character, who comes with an equally unusual, deaf-mute uncle.
 However, what puzzles Yi-rang the most is that he takes an interest in her, rather than Soo-min, as she initially suspected.
 (She is just as much amazed when realising that Soo-min finds Chul-soo rather dull with his incessant talk about space travel.)

 As the story tackles Yi-rang’s relationships with both these characters, the filmmakers’ handling of the narrative becomes somewhat uneven, lengthy scenes of dialogue between characters (either Yi-rang and Soo-min, or Yi-rang and Chul-soo, with little to purposefully connect both) stalling most forward movement.
 They seem uncertain about which relationship to focus on, or how to explore both in a manner that is effective.
 There is no real conflict, no real development towards a climax.
 While some films can do without such a traditional story arch, Soljonghang Naluiggoom does suffer a little from the lack of it, because the one thing which holds the film together – the main character – is overshadowed by others, as cocky Soo-min and, in particular, big-dream Chul-soo, or even the silent and somewhat mysterious uncle, are simply much more intriguing than ordinary girl Yi-rang.
-Yi-rang herself might struggle with her pride over losing a relay race and tiptoe shyly into her first relationship (unrealistically driven by grandiose visions from her favourite film, the tragic-romantic Love Story), but the running plot line is too minor and the boyfriend one primarily interesting because of other half of the pair.
+Yi-rang herself might struggle with her pride over losing a relay race and tiptoe shyly into her first relationship (unrealistically driven by grandiose visions from her favourite film, the tragic-romantic Love Story), but the running plot line is too minor and the boyfriend one primarily interesting because of the other half of the pair.

 Animation-wise the film is varied as some scenes feel more smoothly animated than others and character movement can be clunky.
 Drawn in pencil rather than relying on computer graphics that most animations use nowadays, Soljonghang Naluiggoom tries for tries for some magical visual whimsy à la Ghibli, with some success.
 Chul-soo’s planetarium (or indeed, much of Chul-soo’s world of inventions) is certainly delightful and the Korean touches – the 삼색의 태극 (Sam-Saegui Taegeuk or tri-coloured swirl), the 떡볶이 (ddeokbokki)-making – are lovely, but quite occasional.
 The dinosaur vision, though imaginative and colourful, however feels a bit random and certainly is not significant enough to explain the mention in the English subtitle.